robocup-at-work/sml-embodied-autonomous-intelligence/README.md

 The Embodied Autonomous Intelligence Workshop (EAI-WS) is designed as a collaborative and evolving format.
 Feedback from the community—both on-site and online—is explicitly welcome and encouraged.

-To ensure that ideas can be integrated meaningfully while keeping the process workable, feedback is handled through a [transparent and constructive process](https://github.com/robocup-at-work/sml-embodied-autonomous-intelligence/blob/main/Terms_and_Conditions/Feedback_Process.md).
+To ensure that ideas can be integrated meaningfully while keeping the process workable, feedback is handled through a fair and constructive [process](https://github.com/robocup-at-work/sml-embodied-autonomous-intelligence/blob/main/Terms_and_Conditions/Feedback_Process.md).

 ## Community Guidelines & Code of Conduct